vickmuir/Backup/restore-from-another-server-in-another-dc.md

 {:important: .important}
 {:new_window: target="_blank"}

-# Creating a Backup and Restoring Data from one VSI to another in a different Data Center
+# Restoring data from one VSI to another in a different Data Center

 Sometimes you want to restore data to a different server.
 This procedure applies to file-level restores of non-OS files only.
 To restore a system image, follow the [Windows BMR](restoring-evault-bmr-system-volume-image.html) instructions.